-Disclosure: Go Gray Artwork is a sponsor of Petful’s Halloween photo contest this year.
-The artist has generously agreed to provide a really cool prize in our contest, but Petful received no compensation for this article.
+Disclosure: Go Gray Artwork is a past sponsor of Petful’s Halloween photo contest.
+The artist provided a really cool prize in our contest, but Petful received no compensation for this article.

 Allison Gray started writing for Petful in 2015.
 Not long after that, I learned that she also paints custom pet portraits.

 And she is really good!

 Impressed with her portfolio, I asked her for custom pet portraits of my 2 Great Danes, Bruiser and Pinky.
 My husband and I loved seeing our gentle giants immortalized in such a unique way.

 You should definitely check out her work at Go Gray Artwork and consider getting a one-of-a-kind portrait of your pet.
 The prices are surprisingly affordable, starting as low as under $40 for a custom painting of your pet.

 In the exclusive Q&A below, Allison opens up about her work — and her favorite part of the job.

 So, Allison, how did you get started with painting custom pet portraits?

 I’ve always been an artist — I can’t remember a time when I wasn’t painting or drawing.